Help Keep Coyotes out of your Neighborhood!

 Coyotes play an important role in the ecosystem, helping to keep rodent populations under control.
 They are by nature fearful of humans.

-Relocating a problem coyote is not an option because it only moves the problem to someone else’s neighborhood.
+Relocating a problem coyote is not an option because it only moves the problem to another neighborhood.

 Help prevent human-coyote conflicts.